Untitled

 8. Analyze the influence of science, economics, ethics, and culture on environmental management and social justice issues.

-9. Evaluate environmental issues and solutions from a global, national, local and personal perspective.
+9. Evaluate environmental issues and solutions, including emerging technologies, from global, national, local, and personal perspectives.

 11. Demonstrate proficiency in understanding, interpreting, applying, and evaluating the accuracy of data and information sources.